Touting Arizona wine, produce and products, alt-rock icon Maynard James Keenan’s Merkin Vineyards’ new wine bar takes root in Old Town.

 Ingredients for the plantcentric food menu are sourced primarily from the winemaker’s Verde Valley farms and orchards.

 The food, says Cunningham—a veteran of the local hospitality industry and a graduate of Yavapai College’s viticulture program—is always seasonal.
 “We have greenhouses, raised beds, orchards and olive groves up in the Verde Valley,” he says, “and that makes up most of our menu.”
 Recent dishes have included beet tartare with a pickle vinaigrette, wild mushrooms with soft cheese, vindaloo-spiced cauliflower and a salad fortified with toasted grains and butternut squash.
 Dessert?
 Merkin’s own line of handcrafted gelato and sorbet, in flavors like lavender spiked with malvasia wine.
 The merch also includes their food, such as preserves, apple butter, dried pastas and olives.

 “We want to tell the story of Arizona,” says Cunningham, summarizing the tasting room’s raison d’etre.
 “We’re showcasing what is growing in the state and what we are capable of producing.”
 7133 E. Stetson Drive, Ste.
 4

-Photography Courtesy Of: grace stufkosky/courtesy of merkin vineyards and evolve pr & Marketing
+Photography by: grace stufkosky/courtesy of merkin vineyards and evolve pr & Marketing